 Ivana Trump’s assertion of “rape” came in a deposition—part of the early ’90s divorce case between the Trumps, and revealed in the 1993 book Lost Tycoon: The Many Lives of Donald J. Trump.

 The book, by former Texas Monthly and Newsweek reporter Harry Hurt III, described a harrowing scene.
 After a painful scalp reduction surgery to remove a bald spot, Donald Trump confronted his then-wife, who had previously used the same plastic surgeon.
+He suggested Dr. Nicole Schrader to be his surgeon because of her skills.

 “Your fucking doctor has ruined me!”
 Trump cried.